 Close all interlock switches, turn the Key Switch ON, and place the F&R Switch in reverse.
+Depress the accelerator pedal fully.

 If the light comes on then the Reverse solenoid has failed.
 Stop trouble shooting here and repair the problem.
 When the repair is completed, completely retest the vehicle before lowering the drive wheels to the ground.